liminal-bear/VRChat-scripts/README.md

 # VRChat-scripts
-cs and .meta files for VRChat UdonSharp scripts.
+.cs and .meta files for VRChat UdonSharp scripts.

 "UdonSharp is a compiler that compiles C# to Udon assembly."
 It is a prerequisite in order to use these scripts.
 UdonSharp allows hand-written code to be used, rather than graph-based code.
 It is highly necessary for making complex scripts in any reasonable capacity.